-Study Findings Reference Adult Primary Care and Behavioral Health Integration Studies Integrated team-based care is best when applied to patients with complex mental illness and chronic medical disease.
+ible 25.
+Primary Care and Benavioral Health Care in 0 Study Findings Reference Adult Primary Care and Behavioral Health Integration Studies • Integrated team-based care is best when applied to patients with complex mental illness and chronic medical disease.
 The prevalence of co-morbidity of mental illness and medical disease can be better addressed in an integrated care environment.
 Outcomes improved for both mental and medical health conditions, and resource utilization was lower in an integrated team-based care environment.
 However, practicing this type of integrated care while still reimbursing through the traditional care model is costly and inefficient.
 Schwenk TL.
 Integrated behavioral and primary care: what Is the real cost?
-Jama .
-2016;316(8):822-823.
-Poor access to specialists, poor referral services, and reduced stigma lead many people to seek mental health care in their primary care setting.
+Jama.
+2016;316(8):822-823. • Poor access to specialists, poor referral services, and reduced stigma lead many people to seek mental health care in their primary care setting.
 Integrated care programs can increase access, engagement, and quality indicators for patients seeking behavioral health services for depression.
 Primary care is emerging as an important point of service for mental health in the overall health care system.
 Serrano N, Monden K. The effect of behavioral health consultation on the care of depression by primary care clinicians.
 Wmj.
-2011;110(3):113-118.
-Collaborative care was broadly defined as a multifaceted intervention involving combinations of 3 distinct professionals working collaboratively within the primary care setting: a case manager, a primary care practitioner, and a mental health specialist While depression is the third most common reason for consultation in primary care, it is often sub optimally managed in a traditional care environment Gilbody S, Bower P, Fletcher J, Richards D, Sutton AJ.
-Collaborative care for depression: a cumulative meta-analysis and review of longer-term outcomes.
+2011;110(3):113- 118. • Collaborative care was broadly defined as a multifaceted intervention involving combinations of three distinct professionals working collaboratively within the primary care setting: a case manager, a primary care practitioner, and a mental health specialist While depression is the third most common reason for consultation in primary care, it is often suboptimally managed in a traditional care environment Collaborative care is effective in improving short-term outcomes in depression.
+Long-term outcomes and effectiveness of collaborative care beyond depression is uncertain.
+Gilbody S, Bower P, Fletcher J, Richards D, Sutton AJ.
+Collaborative care for depression: a cumulative meta-analysis and review of longer- term outcomes.
 Arch Intern Med.
 2006;166(21):2314-2321.
+Pediatric Primary Care and Behavioral H lealth Integration Studies • Effective behavioral health care is essential for pediatric populations to reduce morbidity and mortality, both in the short and long term.
+Incentivizing further integration of primary and behavioral health care will yield improvements in pediatric heath.
+Pediatric patients randomly selected to receive integrated care were 66 percent more likely to have a better outcome than those pediatric patients who received usual care.
+Asarnow JR, Rozenman M, Wiblin J, Zeltzer L. Integrated medical-behavioral care compared with usual primary care for child and adolescent behavioral health: a meta-analysis.
+JAMA Pediatr.
+2015;169(10):929-937.